HazardDede/pnp/docs/source/usage/advanced.rst

 .. versionadded:: 0.24.0

-You can explicitly activate an rest-api to do perform various stuff:
+You can explicitly activate an rest-api to perform various stuff:

 Determine if everything is up and running::